Alpine-lines/minty/end-to-end-tutorial.md

     cd minty
     ```

-1. Install the NPM dependencies:
+2. Install the NPM dependencies:

     ```shell
     yarn install
     ```

-1. Add the `minty` command to your `$PATH`.
+3. Add the `minty` command to your `$PATH`.
 This makes it easier to run Minty from anywhere on your computer:

     ```shell
     yarn link
     ```

-1. Run the `start-local-environment.sh` script to start the local Ethereum testnet and IPFS daemon:
+4. Run the `start-local-environment.sh` script to start the local Ethereum testnet and IPFS daemon:

     ```shell
       ./start-local-environment.sh

-    > Compiling smart contract
+      Compiling smart contract
-    > Compiling 16 files with 0.7.3
+      Nothing to compile
+      Running IPFS and development blockchain
+      [eth] Started HTTP and WebSocket JSON-RPC server at http://127.0.0.1:8545/ ...
+      [ipfs] Daemon is ready
-    > ...
+      ...
     ```

     This command continues to run.
 All further commands must be entered in another terminal window.